XindiG6/Key-Value-Cache-RocksDB/README.md

 - RocksDB Emulation
   - Instead of a real open-channel SSD driver, we store each 4KB chunk as a (key, value) pair in RocksDB.
   - RocksDB keys look like &lt;channel ID&gt;:&lt;block ID&gt;.

+# Implementation

+- RocksDBWrapper (Emulate Open Channel SSD)
+  - Provides a simple key-value interface to store and retrieve 4KB blocks.
+  - Supports PUT, GET, and DELETE operations on RocksDB.
+  - Each key-value pair maps to one flash block.

+- KeyValueCache (Slab-Based Cache Manager)
+  - Manages slabs, allocation, and eviction.
+  - Maintains active and free slab queues.
+  - Implements GC and OP strategies to optimize flash usage.
+  - Tracks access frequency for LRU-based GC.

 # Dependencies
 - C++17 compiler